typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-boolean-literal-compare.md

 ### Defaults

-This rule always checks comparions between a boolean variable and a boolean literal.
+This rule always checks comparisons between a boolean variable and a boolean literal.
 Comparisons between nullable boolean variables and boolean literals are **not** checked by default.